 ARTICLE IV DUTIES OF OFFICERS (For a more detailed description see the current Post Operations Manual)

 SECTION 1.
 Duties of Post Commander: Will preside at all Post meetings and have general supervision over the business and affairs of the Post, and such officer shall be the Chief Executive Officer of the Post.
 Shall approve all orders directing the disbursement of funds; Perform such other duties as directed by the Post.
 The Commander will have signature authority on all financial accounts.

 SECTION 2.
 Duties of the Post Senior Vice Commander: Preside in the absence of the Post Commander.
-Shall be chairperson of membership committee and will perform such other duties as are usually incident to their office.
+Shall perform such other duties as are usually incident to their office.

 SECTION 4.
 Duties of Post Adjutant: The Adjutant shall have charge of and keep a full and correct re cord of all proceeding of all meetings, keep such records as Department and National organization may require, render reports of membership annually or when called upon at a meeting, and under direction of the Commander handle all correspondence of the Post.
 The Adjutant will have signature authority on all financial accounts.

 SECTION 5.
 Duties of Post Finance Officer: The Finance Officer shall